 The first one is to read the power consumption by measuring the voltage drop across a shunt resistor mounted in series with the chip's power line.
-This voltage drop is linear with the current flowing through this power line with a factor of R{shunt} .
+This voltage drop is linear with the current flowing through the power line with a factor of $R{shunt}$ .
 The instantaneous power consumption of the chip is then equal to the voltage delivered by the voltage controller times the measured current.
-This method is explained in figure 4.
+This method is explained in figure 8.